cannibalismx/-nineslove/README.md

 hi!
- I'm cole . kai or Nicole! (wtv u want to call me) i usually sit in the library the most you'll find me there always maybe alone or with friends.
+ I'm cole . kai or Nicole! (wtv u want to call me idm) i usually sit in the library the most you'll find me there always maybe alone or with friends.

 I'm always open to c+h and interacting unless l have dni in my name